Austria from Above - Jewel of the Country with Franz Klammer: Season 3

 Cigarette smoke contains a huge health risk that was long kept secret by the tobacco industry.
 It wasn't until the insider Jeffrey Wigand went public with his knowledge of the health risk in 1996 that this strategy was revealed.
 Jeffrey Wigand has since spent his entire time educating people on the consequences of smoking.
 His Smoke-Free Kids foundation aims at convincing young people in particular of a life without smoking.
 Scientist have now investigated many ingredients in cigarettes and proved the addictive and carcinogenic effect of many of the substances.
 Nevertheless, the tobacco industry continues to find a way to reach consumers.

-A «biscuit treasure hunt» through Central Europe is well worthwhile.
-Christmas in Switzerland would be impossible to imagine without the so-called »Zimtsterne«, star-shaped cookies with cinnamon fl avour.
-In Znaim, in the Czech Republic, the traditional Christmas cookies are glazed with white fondant.
-The dough for the «biscuit doughnut» from Trento is not kneaded, but stirred, and the biscuits are not cut out but instead piped onto the baking tray and decorated with candied tropical fruits.
-In Trieste, spices and lots of chocolate make the «Dolci» into an Advent delicacy.
-Shortbread biscuits in Hanover and the incomparable The so-called Viennese »Vanillekipferl«, sand tarts with a good vanilla fl avour, are the final destinations in this pre-Christmas biscuit tour throughout Europe.
+Christmas in Switzerland would be impossible to imagine without the so-called »Zimtsterne«, starshaped cookies with cinnamon flavour.
+In Znaim, the traditional Christmas cookies are glazed with white fondant.
+In Trieste, spices and lots of chocolate make the «Dolci» into a delicacy.
+The so-called Viennese »Vanillekipferl«, is the final destination in this «biscuit treasure hunt» throughout Europe.

 Jewel of the Elephant Coast